DanielAsadi/FCET_SmokeFlow/README.md

 * **unsteady/ctrl_ag_live.py**: Runs control_ag_V1.py and create_plot_phase.py for live plotting using threading and subprocess (not used)

 ## Version Status
-### v1.0
+### v1
 This version supports manual and automated control for steady-state conditions under 5m/s without the active grid or capacitors
-### v2.0
+### v2
-This current version supports v1.0 features and automated control triggered by the active grid encoder with a second Arduino
+This current version supports v1.0 features and automated control triggered by the active grid encoder with a second Arduino with encoder data acquisition capabilities

 ## Contributors
 Project by: Daniel Asadi, University of Toronto, Division of Engineering Science